-The medical device industry, including the market for nuclear and ultrasound imaging systems and services, is highly competitive.
-Our business continues to be affected by many factors, including generally declining healthcare reimbursement rates for cardiac imaging procedures (although reimbursement for nuclear imaging increased in 2011, it did not offset the declines in 2010), competition from alternative imaging modalities such as positron emission tomography (PET) and computed tomography (CT) angiography, competition from other small owner-operated mobile nuclear imaging providers, declining average selling prices for our product offerings and general uncertainty in the healthcare marketplace.
+The medical device industry, including the market for nuclear and ultrasound diagnostic imaging systems and services, is highly competitive.
+Our business continues to be affected by many factors, including generally declining healthcare reimbursement rates for cardiac imaging procedures (although reimbursement for nuclear diagnostic imaging increased in 2011, it did not offset the declines in 2010), competition from alternative imaging modalities such as positron emission tomography (PET) and computed tomography (CT) angiography, competition from other small owner-operated mobile nuclear diagnostic imaging providers, declining average selling prices for our product offerings and general uncertainty in the healthcare marketplace.
 We expect most of these trends to continue in the foreseeable future.
-In 2009, we began to experience a decline in demand for our cameras, partially due to very limited hospital and physician group capital budgets, in addition to uncertainties related to upcoming changes in healthcare regulations and economic conditions.
-This trend continued throughout 2010 and we believe will continue to some extent into 2011.
+We continue to experience a decline in demand for our cameras, partially due to limited hospital and physician group capital budgets, in addition to uncertainties related to changes in healthcare regulations and economic conditions.
+We believe that this trend may continue throughout 2012.

 Our physician customers incurred a significant decrease in reimbursement on January 1, 2010 from CMS and third party providers for the codes under which our physician customers bill for our services, which has impacted their businesses (reduced the profitability of our services) and our business (reduced the number of days that we scanned and reduced the price that we charge for a day of service).
-Furthermore, the severe winter weather in the east and midwest reduced the number of scan days in the first quarter of 2010 and the worldwide medical radiopharmaceutical shortage reduced the number of scan days in the second and third quarters of 2010.
+Furthermore, severe winter weather does affect our business by reducing the number of scan days that we can provide.
+In 2010, the worldwide medical radiopharmaceutical shortage reduced the number of scan days that we were able to provide and negatively impacted our business.
 Also, the uncertainty over the enactment of future legislation that may impact reimbursement rates continues to linger and cause concern with our physician customers.
 We are building and modifying our business model to adapt to environmental and regulatory changes in the healthcare marketplace.

-In our Product segment, we continue to build on past Product segment achievements by introducing new products targeted specifically at the larger physician practices and hospital marketplace.
-In 2009, we received U.S. Food and Drug Administration (FDA) 510(k) clearance for our new Cardius[®] X-ACT imaging system.
-Also in 2009, we introduced a new product called cpax, a complete on-line fee-per-study cardiovascular information system, as a potential add-on companion for any of our nuclear cameras or ultrasound equipment.
-In 2010, we introduced our new ergo[TM] general purpose portable imaging system, which is targeted to hospital customers.
-The ergo[TM] system is designed to take images of the inside of a patient's body using radioactive isotopes.
-The ergo[TM] system can be moved around the hospital so patients who cannot be taken to a nuclear medicine department can still be scanned.
+In our Product segment, we continue to build on past achievements by introducing new products targeted specifically at the larger physician practices and hospital marketplace.
+Our Cardius® X-ACT imaging system is 510(k) approved by the U.S. Food and Drug Administration (FDA).
+Recently, we introduced our ergoTM general purpose portable imaging system, which is targeted to hospital customers.
+The ergoTM system is designed to image the inside of a patient's body using radioactive isotopes.
+The ergoTM system can be moved around the hospital so patients who cannot be taken to a nuclear medicine department can still be scanned.
 It includes a detector with a 12.5-inch-by-15.5-inch field of view, which is large enough to scan lungs and other organs larger than the heart.
-It is our first nuclear imaging camera not exclusively focused on cardiology.
-We believe our ergo[TM] imaging system will allow is to expand into new and growing market segments.
+It is our first nuclear diagnostic imaging camera not exclusively focused on cardiology.
+We believe that our ergoTM imaging system will allow us to expand into new and growing market segments by saving our physician and hospital customers time and money.

-2010 Financial Highlights
+2011 Financial Highlights